This plugin does not install nor configure a cache proxy. It acts as an interface with such services.

 - Any categories, tags, and/or custom taxonomies associated with the page

 In addition, your entire cache will be deleted on the following actions:

 - Changing themes

-- Pressing the Empty Cache button on the dashboard or toolbar
+- Pressing the Empty Cache button on the toolbar

 Plugins can hook into the purge actions as well, to filter their own events to trigger a purge.

 On a multisite network using subfolders, only network admins can purge the main site.